use0223/timecontrol-policy/policy_en.md

 ## 2) Data we process
 - **App usage data (local):**
-    - Preferences (language/theme), streak progress, local ranking, scheduled activities, settings, and Premium state (mock or real once enabled).
+    - Preferences (language/theme), streak progress, local ranking, scheduled activities, settings, and Premium.
     - Stored **on your device** via local storage (SharedPreferences/files).
 - **Optional profile (after unlock):**
     - Alias (username), age (only visible in your profile/forms), and **profile photo** if you choose to upload.